microsoft/promptflow/examples/tutorials/flow-deploy/distribute-flow-as-executable-app/README.md

     serve_flow(args)
 ```

-### Prepare a spec file
+### A sample script of the spec file
 The spec file tells PyInstaller how to process your script.
-It encodes the script names and most of the options you give to the pyinstaller command.
+It encodes the script names and most of the options you
+give to the pyinstaller command.
 The spec file is actually executable Python code.
 PyInstaller builds the app by executing the contents of the spec file.

-To streamline this process, we offer a `app.spec`` spec file that bundles the application into a single folder.
+To streamline this process, we offer a `app.spec` spec file that bundles the application into a single folder.
 For additional information on spec files, you can refer to the [Using Spec Files](https://pyinstaller.org/en/stable/spec-files.html).

 ```spec
 # -*- mode: python ; coding: utf-8 -*-